Midjourney mass copied images from anime and manga

 According to information from the Petapixel website, Holz revealed in an interview with Forbes that the Midjourney tool uses open data sets available on the internet to train its algorithm.

-Midjourney Hinata AI
+Midjourney Hinata IA

-AI generated character – Hinata/Naruto
+AI-generated character – Hinata/Naruto

-Midjourney Sakura AI
+Midjourney Sakura IA

-AI generated character – Sakura/Naruto
+AI-generated character – Sakura/Naruto

 What did the anime association NAFCA say?